 Plan your day

-You can find the timings of our Foundation Year Open Evening through the email communications that we will send you in the run-up to the event.
+There’s a lot to see and do at one event, so if you’re travelling afar, we recommend that you plan early and create an itinerary.
+You can find the timings of our Clearing Open Day through the email communications that we will send you in the run-up to the event.

 Don’t forget CCCU open events run in a flexible format, so you can come and go as you please.